SAP/ui5-tooling/.github/ISSUE_TEMPLATE/bug-report.md

 ## Steps to Reproduce the Issue
 <!--
     Please provide detailed steps on how we can reproduce your issue.
-    Depending on your issue, consider forking our sample app to reproduce it there: https://github.com/SAP/openui5-sample-app -->
+    Depending on your issue, consider forking our sample app to reproduce it here: https://github.com/SAP/openui5-sample-app -->
 1. {...}
 2. {...}